henrik/octopress/source/_posts/2015-09-20-testing-callbacks-in-elixir.markdown

 assert did_it_run
 ```

-But with Elixir's immutability, we would need to start a server process to do something similar – a bit of a bother.
+But with Elixir's variable scoping, we can't do that.
+We could start a separate server process and make it hang on to this state, but that would be a bit of a bother.

-There are other ways to communicate than shared state, though.
+There are other ways to communicate, though.
 Message passing to the rescue!

 ``` elixir example_test.exs
 test "callback runs" do